Biography

 As a soloist, she appears in recital, performing Martinü’s Concerto-Rhapsody in the Czech Republic and Mozart’s symphonie concertante with the Toulouse Chamber Orchestra.
 She was also guest principal viola in Strauss’s Don Quichotte with the Orchestre de Picardie, and is a regular guest solo viola with orchestras such as Les Dissonances, conducted by David Grimal.

-Léa collaborates regularly with cellist Héloïse Luzzati on her project La boite à pépites and her Festival Un temps pour elles, whose ambition is to promote and disseminate the repertoire of women composers, with a view to greater equality in musical and artistic programming.
+Léa collaborates regularly with cellist Héloïse Luzzati as part of La Boîte à Pépites and the festival Un Temps pour Elles, both dedicated to promoting and disseminating the works of women composers to foster greater equality in musical and artistic programming.
+She has contributed to several world-premiere recordings of rediscovered female composers.

-In 2022, with cellist Yan Levionnois, she produced a project based on Richard Strauss’s symphonic poem Don Quixote, in the form of a musical tale with actor Elliot Jenicot and illustrated with drawings by Cécile Pruvot.
-The show has been performed at the Festival de Saint-Céré, the Théâtre des Champs-Élysées, the Festival de Saint-Denis and will be revived in April 2025 at the Festival de Pâques d’Aix en Provence (La Friche Belle de Mai in Marseille).
+In 2022, together with cellist Yan Levionnois, she created a project based on Richard Strauss’s symphonic poem Don Quixote presented as a musical tale with actor Elliot Jenicot and illustrations by Cécile Pruvot.
+The performance was presented at the Saint-Céré Festival, the Théâtre des Champs-Élysées, the Saint-Denis Festival, and the Festival de Pâques in Aix-en-Provence.

 Léa has been artist-in-residence at the Fondation Singer-Polignac since 2022.
 This invaluable support enables her to benefit from rehearsal rooms in one of the most sumptuous private mansions in the 16th arrondissement of Paris.
 The foundation also provides access to an instrumental collection and the organization of concerts as part of the musical season.